CoorsTek: Coors Ceramics U.K., Ltd.

-Coors Porcelain opened its first foreign subsidiary, Coors Ceramics U.K. Ltd. (CCUK), in the Southfield Industrial Estate in Glenrothes, Fife, Scotland, in 1981.
+Coors Porcelain opened its first foreign subsidiary, Coors Ceramics UK Ltd. (CCUK), in the Southfield Industrial Estate in Glenrothes, Fife, Scotland, in 1981.
 A key function of the site was to act as the sales and marketing facility for the European market.
 CCUK grew when Porcelain acquired Royal Worcester Industrial Ceramics Ltd. in Wales in 1984.
 Former CoorsTek President Derek C. Johnson began his Coors career as an electrical engineer at CCUK in 1984.
 CCUK was reorganized in 1988 as Coors Ceramics Electronics Ltd. (CCEL), with product lines mostly similar to those of the Coors plant in Grand Junction, namely roll-compacted, laser-drilled, thick-film 96% alumina substrates for hybrid circuits.
 CCEL added 99.6% alumina thin-film substrates in 1991.
-CCEL, with 51 employees managed by Ken Henderson, received the prestigious Queen's Award for Export Achievement in 1992, for its record exports of lasered ceramic substrates.
+CCEL received the Queen's Award for Export Achievement in 1992, for its record exports of lasered ceramic substrates.
 CCEL acquired neighboring property in late 1992 and tripled its manufacturing operations to 30000 sqft.

-VZS/Seagoe Advanced Ceramics Ltd. made ceramics products in Glenrothes, including stand-off insulators, switch gears, circuit breakers, ball valves, pump shafts and bearings, trays and boiler ferrules.
+VZS/Seagoe Advanced Ceramics Ltd. made ceramic products in Glenrothes, including stand-off insulators, switch gears, circuit breakers, ball valves, pump shafts and bearings, trays and boiler ferrules.
 Its products were used in semiconductor, defense, chemical, laser, electrical, textile, and paper applications.
 Seagoe began as George Wade & Sons Ltd. in Portadown, County Armagh, Northern Ireland.
-In December 1994, W. Laurie Hoskisson led the management buyout of VZS Technical Ceramics Ltd. from the Cookson Group and was appointed Managing Director.
+In December 1994, W. Laurie Hoskisson led the management buyout of VZS Technical Ceramics Ltd. from the Cookson Group and was appointed managing director.
 Hoskisson helped negotiate the merger of VZS Technical Ceramics of Glenrothes with Seagoe Advanced Ceramics of Craigavon, Northern Ireland, in January 1998.
 The Irish factory closed in 2002.
 CCEL acquired its 4000-m2 neighbor and competitor, managed by Hoskisson, from Beauford plc in 2006.
 Hoskisson worked for CCUK beginning in 1981 as Production Manager, before he was hired by VZS.
 In 2017, the 70-employee operation, managed by Mark Cameron, signed a contract to manufacture ceramic components for Teledyne e2v's radiotherapy machines.
 The Glenrothes operations closed permanently on 29 May 2021, due in part to Brexit and the COVID-19 pandemic.